austindatamanagement/nodejs_autonomousDB/README.md

 ## **STEP 3** Update your autonomous instance.

 This step will update the autonomous instance through rest API.
-We will add tags to the existing autonomous instance.
+We will add tags to the existing autonomous database instance.

 In order to do so, uncomment the following part of the code: